In the last days, instruction will go forth from Zion...

-1) The name Allah comes from the Arabic al ("the") and ilah ("god"), implying the one true god.
-This is the Arabic equivalent of the Hebrew Eloah, which appears most often in the Bible in the plural: Elohim.
+1) The name Allah comes from the Arabic al (the) and ilah (god), implying the one true God.
+This is the Arabic equivalent of the Hebrew Eloah, which appears most often in the Bible in the plural as Elohim.
 So it is quite possible for Allah to be used of the true God of the Bible, as some Christian groups in Muslim regions are doing.

-The unique identity of Allah begins long before the time of Mohammed, in pre-Muslim Arabia.
-Allah was one of the 360 tribal gods worshipped in the Kaaba (in Mecca, the holiest site in Islam).
+The unique identity of the Muslim Allah begins long before the time of Mohammed in pre-Muslim Arabia.
+Allah was one of the 360 tribal gods worshipped in the Kaaba (a building in Mecca, the holiest site of Islam).
 Allah was regarded as a high god over the other gods.
-Mohammed’s reform removed all the other gods, and retained only Allah (along with many of the rituals still practiced today during the pilgrimage to Mecca; these include the tawaf, in which Muslims walk around the Kaaba seven times).
+Mohammed’s reform removed all the other gods, and retained only Allah (along with some of the rituals still practiced today during the pilgrimage to Mecca; these include the tawaf, in which Muslims walk around the Kaaba seven times).

 This in itself is not a problem.
-The God of the Bible allowed himself to be identified in some ways with the El of the Canaanites.
-But although Mohammed claimed to be preaching the God of the Bible, he denied central Christian doctrines such as the deity of Jesus Christ and his atoning death, and the Trinity (tri-unity) of God.
-He also denied Old Testament teachings, such as that Isaac was the son Abraham nearly sacrificed, substituting in his place Ishmael.
+The God of the Bible allowed himself to be identified with El, the chief god of the Canaanites, for example.
+But although Mohammed claimed to be preaching the God of the Bible, he denied central Christian doctrines such as the deity of Jesus Christ and his atoning death, and the Trinity (or Triunity) of God.
+He also denied Old Testament teachings, such as that Isaac was the son Abraham nearly sacrificed, and instead substituted Ishmael in his place.

 If Christians, by using the name Allah, invoke in the minds of people this very different god with very different ideas and teachings, it only confuses the distinction between Christian and Muslim beliefs.
 This is why other Christians in Muslim areas choose not to use the name Allah.
-(In some places, Muslim authorities themselves forbid the name Allah to be printed in Christian holy books.)
+And in some places, Muslim authorities themselves forbid the name Allah to be printed in Christian holy books.

 It all comes down to what you mean by Allah.
 The decision of Christian groups in Muslim areas will vary depending on the local situation.
 This much we can say for certain: Christians living and witnessing in Muslim areas are much in need of our prayers!
 Let’s not forget them in their time of great need, especially those who are under attack right now.

-A: Most Gentile Christians have never heard of anything but the First, Levitical Tithe, which is often used as a model for Christian giving.
+A: Most Gentile Christians have never heard of anything but the first, Levitical tithe, which is often used as a model for Christian giving.
 But if we are going to resort to the Old Testament as a model for giving, we must take account of its entire system of giving.
-This includes not only the First, but also a Second Tithe.
-The Second Tithe was for the use of the worshipper and his family when he came up to Jerusalem, usually at the time of the yearly pilgrimage festivals (Deut.
+This includes not only the first, but also a second tithe.
+The second tithe (an additional 10%) was for the use of the worshipper and his family when he came up to Jerusalem, usually at the time of the yearly pilgrimage festivals (Deut.
 14:22-26).
 This was given in the first, second, fourth, and fifth years of the seven-year sabbatical cycle.
 If I were to suggest a parallel for this for modern Christians, it would be money spent on attending Christian seminars and workshops, buying Christian tapes and books, and other items and activities that build up the inner man.

-In the third and sixth years of the cycle, the Second Tithe was set aside for the poor (the poor man’s tithe, sometimes called a Third Tithe; Deut.
-14:28,29; 26:12).
+In the third and sixth years of the cycle, this additional tithe was set aside for the poor (the poor man’s tithe, sometimes called a third tithe; Deut.
+14:28-29; 26:12).
 This, too, is an area of giving that should not be neglected today.

 When the pursuit of prosperity and wealth is acted out APART from the context of a person’s complete recognition of his COMPLETE dependence on God, that individual will break himself upon the natural law.
 God wants to save everyone but can only save those who are in relationship with Him and dependent on Him.
 Wealthy people face the great danger of thinking that they can save themselves in their own power, since they feel it has been their power and wisdom that has given them their wealth and don’t recognize that it is God’s gift and blessing (and that the wealth belongs to Him).
 THIS is the Bible’s teaching from beginning to end...

-A: You are right that a different understanding about wealth has been reached by many students of the Bible, especially the Old Testament.
+A: You are right that a different understanding about wealth has been reached by many students of the Bible, especially from the Old Testament.
 This includes the direct spiritual descendants of the Pharisees, the modern rabbis.
-As a whole, they rejected what seems at one time to have been a somewhat common impulse among the Jews (though I don't know how often it was actually done) to give all their possessions to the poor.
+As a whole, they rejected what seems at one time to have been an infrequent, though not entirely uncommon impulse among the Jewish people: to give all their possessions to the poor.

-Whatever Jesus meant by the expression being "rich toward God," in a Jewish context it implies far and above the minimum level of giving, which for Jews in Jesus’ day was more than 25%.
-But with regard to his laying up "treasure" for himself, we have the clear instruction of Jesus, as mentioned above, not to lay up treasures on earth, but in heaven (Matt.
+Whatever Jesus meant by the expression being rich toward God, in a Jewish context it implies far and above the minimum level of giving, which for Jews in Jesus’ day was more than 25% for religious obligations alone.
+But with regard to his laying up treasure for himself, we have the clear instruction of Jesus, as mentioned above, not to lay up treasures on earth, but in heaven (Matt.
 6:19).